Russian Laundromat: Novaya Gazeta news investigation

 Internal bank documents detailing around 70,000 transactions between 2011 and 2014 were obtained by the Russian newspaper Novaya Gazeta and the Organized Crime and Corruption Reporting Project (OCCRP), which then shared data from the documents with various media companies in March 2017.
 The term "Russian Laundromat" was coined by the OCCRP.
 The analyzed documents contained the details of approximately 70,000 banking transactions, according to Bloomberg, with 1,920 firms in the UK and 373 in the US involved.
 The alleged architect of the scheme is Veaceslav Platon, a Moldovan businessman and former MP.
 Platon is one of the wealthiest people in Moldova, with businesses in the field of sugar and banking in Moldova, and atomic energy in Ukraine.
-In 1994, Platon became vice-president of the administrative board of the Moldovan private bank Moldindconbank, and later became vice-president of the board of another Moldovan bank, Investprivatbank.
-In 1998, he was elected as a member of the Municipal Council of Chișinău on the lists of the electoral bloc of agrarians.
+In 1994, Platon became vice-president of the administrative board of the Moldovan private bank Moldindconbank and later became vice-president of the board of another Moldovan bank, Investprivatbank.
+Moldindconbank is the more important of the two: it was established on 1 January 1959 as a branch of the Construction Bank of the USSR to primarily finance Moldovan industries and construction businesses but was reorganised when the Soviet Union fell; as of 2022 it is the second largest bank in Moldova by asset value.
+In 1998, Platon entered politics as a member of the Municipal Council of Chișinău on the lists of the electoral bloc of agrarians.
 Igor Putin (Vladimir Putin's cousin) has also been named in connection with this scheme.
 The scheme allowed Russia's elite to funnel out at least $20 billion from Russia.